 Iron oxide red treatment

 Iron oxide red is a common metal surface treatment, which is especially suitable for anti-corrosion protection of metal purlin.
+Under this treatment, the surface of the purlin will be coated with a layer of iron oxide red primer.

+This coating effectively prevents the steel from coming into contact with air and moisture, thus reducing the likelihood of rusting.
 Iron oxide red treatment is usually used for those building structures in a relatively dry environment and can provide basic corrosion protection.

 Galvanized Metal Purlins

+Galvanizing is a more advanced surface treatment that enhances the corrosion resistance of steel by coating it with a layer of zinc.
 The zinc layer can provide stronger protection for purlins, especially in wet or highly corrosive environments, such as coastal areas or chemical plants.

+Galvanized metal purlins have a much longer service life than untreated or only iron oxide red coated purlins.
 It is now widely used in construction projects that require higher durability and is a common choice in modern construction.
+Xinguangzheng is using this requirement uniformly in the manufacturing process of steel structures.

 Xinguangzheng ensures that your steel structure project is solid and reliable